-The Management reported that basing on the Inspection Report of 5th October, 2012, the snags observed by the Project Management Team (PMT) are captured in the final snag list.

-The main contractor was also tasked to repair all the identified defects under the snag list before final payment could be made by KfW.
+The Management reported that basing on the Inspection Report of 5th October 2012; the snags observed by the Project Management Team (PMT) are captured in the final snag list.
+The main contractor was also tasked to repair all the identified defects under the snag list before KfW could make final payment.